 All Comwave plans have maximum reasonable call duration of 4 hours per call, after which time the call will be disconnected.
 Unlimited plans are subject to an aggregated limit (outgoing, call forwarding, conferencing etc) of all usage and features of 3000 minutes during each monthly billing cycle for inclusive calls.
 Incoming and Comwave to Comwave calls are excluded from this policy.

 Comwave reserves the right to either suspend your Service and offer you an alternative call plan or terminate your Service if we determine, in our sole and absolute discretion, that your use of the Service or at any time was, inconsistent with normal residential average usage patterns of other Comwave customers.
 All usage minutes over 3000 minutes will be billed on a per minute basis based on the rates for the destination country being called.
 If we deem your use of our Services for commercial use, you will be required to pay our higher rates for Business Plans for all periods in which your use of the Service was inconsistent with normal residential use or the Reasonable Usage limits described herein.
+Where permitted by law customer may cancel.

 3.06 Equipment Returns